bakpakin/Fennel/README.md

 ## Try it

-Clone the repository, and run `lua fnl.lua --repl` to quickly start a repl.
+Clone the repository, and run `lua fnlcli.lua --repl` to quickly start a repl.

 ## License